MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/ai-agents-readme.md

 The `AgentsClient` is used to construct the client.
 Currently, we recommend that you use the AgentsClient through the [Azure AI Projects Client Library](https://www.npmjs.com/package/@azure/ai-projects) using `client.agents`.

-To get your project endpoint you can refer this doc: [azure_foundry_service_endpoint].
-Below we will assume the environment variable `PROJECT_ENDPOINT` was defined to hold this value:
+To get your project endpoint you can refer to the [documentation][azure_foundry_service_endpoint].
+Below we will assume the environment variable `PROJECT_ENDPOINT` holds this value.

 ```ts snippet:setup
 import { AgentsClient } from "@azure/ai-agents";